stavro/arc/README.md

 In addition, ExAws must be configured with the appropriate Amazon S3 credentials.

-ExAws has by default the equivalent including the following in your mix.exs
+ExAws has by default the following configuration (which you may override if you wish):

 ```elixir
 config :ex_aws,